As Trump renews border wall demands, US government shutdown looms

 Even with the divisive Nov.
 6 congressional elections over, Trump has continued to rail against thousands of migrants in a caravan travelling from violence-ridden Central American countries to seek asylum in the United States.

-The latest border incident was unlikely to shift the partisan split in Congress over Trump's proposed, US$23 billion wall, with many Republicans in favour and most Democrats against, Senator Marco Rubio told reporters in a Capitol hallway.
+The latest border incident was unlikely to shift the partisan split in Congress over Trump's proposed, US$23 billion wall, with many Republicans in favour and most Democrats against, Senator Marco Rubio told reporters.

 "People here are pretty dug in," said Rubio, a Republican.